-- 1. Cowling lock lever - (6) Check the fitting of the top cowling by pushing it with both hands.
-NOTICE: If the top cowling is not installed correctly, water can enter the top cowling and damage the engine, or the top cowling can blow off at high speeds.
+- 1. Top cowling - 2.
+Rubber seal - Place the top cowling on the bottom 3. cowling. - 4.
+Check to be sure the rubber seal is seated correctly between the top cowling and the bottom cowling. - Move the cowling lock levers to lock the top cowling as shown.
+NOTICE: If the top cowling is not installed correctly, water spray under the top cowling can damage the engine, or the top cowling can blow off at high speeds.
+[ECM01992]